 Make sure all payments are documented.
 Paying rent and move-in fees are best done by bank transfer to ensure there is a record of all payments.

 – Service charges, if there are any, should be explained in the lease

 – Insurance may or may not be included in the rental cost and again this should be detailed in the lease.
-It is always wise to get a contents liability insurance policy in case your property is damages or destroyed due to fire, leaks or theft.
+It is always wise to get a ‘contents liability insurance policy’ in case the property is damaged or destroyed due to fire, leaks or theft.

 – A real estate tax (‘onroerende-zaakbelastingen’ or OZB) is payable yearly to the local authorities.
 A lease for less than 12 months should include a reduced rate of this tax as part of the contract.
-The municipality sends out the annual assessment with the tax based on the market value or square footage of the property.
+The municipality sends out the annual assessment with the tax which is based on the market value or square footage of the property.
 The tax has two parts – the occupant’s part and the owner’s part.
 Owner-occupiers pay both parts.
 Rates will differ from one municipality to another.
-The OZB tax bill for property owners includes other municipal expenses such as the Sewer Tax (‘rioolrecht’) for the connection to the municipal sewer system and the Waste/Cleaning Tax (‘afvalstoffenheffing’/’reinigingsrechte’) for the collection of domestic waste.
+The OZB tax bill for property owners includes other municipal expenses such as the Sewer Tax (‘rioolrecht’) for use of the municipal sewer system and the Waste/Cleaning Tax (‘afvalstoffenheffing’/’reinigingsrechte’) for the collection of trash.

 Both the landlord and the tenant have certain obligations in the Netherlands…